Mu Phi Epsilon: Purpose

-List of Collegiate Chapters

-Mu Phi Epsilon has established 227 collegiate chapters in its history.
-If a candidate for membership does not have a collegiate chapter geographically accessible to them, they may be initiated under the name of the Omega Omega Chapter.
-Any questions regarding a specific chapter, regardless of its status, can be directed to the Mu Phi Epsilon Extension Officer.

-List of Alumni Chapters

-Mu Phi Epsilon has established 113 alumni chapters in its history.
-Any questions regarding a specific chapter, regardless of its status, can be directed to the Mu Phi Epsilon Extension Officer.

-Benefits of Membership
+Activities

 Mu Phi Epsilon Fraternity offers a Musicological Research Contest, an Original Composition Contest, the Marian Bowker Davidson Accompanying Award, the Katherine Doepke Creative Programming Award, and various awards for its members and chapters.
-The Mu Phi Epsilon Foundation, established to honor the Fraternity's founders and other deceased members, funds the philanthropic, scholarship and educational activities of Mu Phi Epsilon.
-Some of the many scholarships and grants are:
+The Mu Phi Epsilon Foundation, established to honor the Fraternity's founders and other deceased members, funds the philanthropic, scholarship, and educational activities of Mu Phi Epsilon.
+Some of the New York scholarships and grants are: